 - What proportion of our portfolio is in the upper right quadrant?
 In a perfect world, the entire portfolio would fall there.
 In the real world, portfolios with at least 50% of their prospects in the upper right quadrant are considered to be high quality.

 - What prospects are of lower quality than we thought?
 Often CCS recommends that some prospects be considered for removal from the portfolio for optimal use of gift officers’ time.
-Laying out capacity and affinity together can pinpoint who these donors are.
+Laying out capacity and affinity together can pinpoint which donors to remove.

 Step 2: Evaluating Performance